kyma-project/istio/docs/user/00-30-dns-proxying.md

 ## Auto-Allocation of Virtual IPs

-The DNS proxy additionally supports automatically allocating addresses for ServiceEntrys that do not explicitly define one.
+The DNS proxy additionally supports automatically allocating addresses for ServiceEntries that do not explicitly define one.
 The DNS response will include a distinct and automatically assigned address for each ServiceEntry from the reserved Class E range (`240.240.0.0/16`).
 The proxy is then configured to match requests to this IP address, and forward the request to the corresponding ServiceEntry.

 For example, a ServiceEntry like this: